monash-wsrn/nrf-bridge-py3/README.md

-1. "ebug-test.py": sets LED sequence for ebugs.
+Python Scripts:

+1. "camera.py" : ????
 2. "camera-test.py": wakes up the camera
+4. "circle.py": used in "camera-test.py" for circle and ebug ID detection.
 3. "clustering": used in "camera-test.py" for separate LEDs to different clusters (NN).
-4. "circle.py": used in "camera-test.py" for circle and ebug ID detection.
+3. "discover.py: ????
+1. "ebug-test.py": sets LED sequence for ebugs.
+5. "flash.py": ????
+6. "nrf.py": ????

+Firmware:

+nrf-bridge.cydsn
+nrf-bridge.cywrk

 How to use: